DARRIN T. MISH: Welcome to the IRS Solution Attorney show, I’m your host THE IRS Solution Attorney Darrin T. Mish.

 DARRIN T. MISH: I think he had a revenue officer breathing down his neck because it was 99 grand you know it was a pretty concise case.
-We filed an offer and compromise and after we had filed, probably right before we determined there was only a month left on the statute of limitations ok so the IRS didn’t have a lot of time regardless if they got, if you….
+We filed an Offer in Compromise and after we had filed, probably right before we determined there was only a month left on the statute of limitations ok so the IRS didn’t have a lot of time regardless if they got, if you….

 KATRINA MADEWELL: You think that is why they were there?

-DARRIN T. MISH: Yeah that is probably why they were putting the pressure on him as they knew the time was running short and so we filed the offer and compromise and the offer and compromise tolls the statute of limitations, what that means is that it stops it from running while the offer is pending and so the statute was really, really very short and I think….
+DARRIN T. MISH: Yeah that is probably why they were putting the pressure on him as they knew the time was running short and so we filed the Offer in Compromise and the Offer in Compromise tolls the statute of limitations, what that means is that it stops it from running while the offer is pending and so the statute was really, really very short and I think….

 KATRINA MADEWELL: Why would you want to do that if it was so close to expiring?

-DARRIN T. MISH: Well, if the revenue officer was breathing down his neck and was going to levy his bank account, his wages and you know go seize stuff …
+DARRIN T. MISH: Well, if the revenue officer was breathing down his neck and was going to levy his bank account, hit him with a wage garnishment and you know go seize stuff …

 KATRINA MADEWELL: You think it would all happen that fast though?

 DARRIN T. MISH: It could, it could it depends on, and I don’t recall exactly but it could definitely happen that fast if the revenue officer had already been working the case for some time and had it all mapped out and knew what he had and stuff.
-So we filed the offer and compromise and I, remember I filed it for $500, you know thinking that is pretty low but it’s doable.
+So we filed the Offer in Compromise and I, remember I filed it for $500, you know thinking that is pretty low but it’s doable.